pyasuda/Shiny-New-Azure-SQLVM-Template/README.md

-# Shiny-New-Azure-VM-Template
+# Shiny-New-Azure-SQLVM-Template
-Template for a generic Azure VM from a Windows server image These parameters are not included in the accompanying parameters file, but can be adde - default value shown:
+Template for an Azure SQL Server VM from a SQL-WS image offer These parameters are not included in the accompanying parameters file, but can be adde - default value shown:
-1. imageOffer WindowsServer
+1. imageOffer sql2019-ws2019
-2. imageSku 2019-Datacenter
 3. adminUsername <VirtualMachineName>-admin
 4. location (Extracted from Resource Group)